 Gloves and handwear

 For rainy climates, opt for DWR-treated or waterproof-breathable fabrics with internally taped seams.
 In colder temperatures, choose weather-resistant gloves with moderate to heavy insulation.
 Cycling gloves often have durable leather or padded palms and a fleecy sniffle patch on the thumb is a nice addition.
 Extreme temperatures call for split-finger or lobster mitts.
 They combine the warmth of mitts with glove-like dexterity for shifting and braking.

 Socks, shoe covers and footwear

-Cycling-specific wool or synthetic socks won’t bunch up and feature strategic cushioning zones for added comfort.
+- Cycling-specific wool or synthetic socks won’t bunch up and feature strategic cushioning zones for added comfort.

 - In wet climates a set of shoe covers or booties will keep your shoes dry and add warmth.

-Hiking boots work well for short commutes.
+- Hiking boots work well for short commutes.
 Many offer water-resistance, as well as good protection and warmth.

 - Winter specific cycling shoes featuring built-in gaiters, waterproof materials and insulation are a great choice for dedicated commuters or for long winter rides.